Multi-Source Transfer Learning for Deep Model-Based Reinforcement Learning: Full Transfer

 \section{Full Transfer}

-In Figure \ref{fig:fulltransf} learning curves can be seen for the HalfCheetah task where we fully transfer all parameters.
-As can be seen, in our setting this results in a detrimental effect where the agent does not seem to be learning.
+In Figure \ref{fig:fulltransf} learning curves can be seen for the HalfCheetah task where we fully transfer the parameters instead of using FTL.
+As can be seen, this results in a detrimental overfitting effect where the agent does not seem to be learning.